If you have Manual State Link, use this article about splitting and transferring instead.

 - If you haven't made any sales or adjustments on a package since you received it, you don't need to split it.

-Once you've completed the above steps, you're ready to create a new transfer in Metrc.
+Once you've completed the above steps, create a new transfer in Metrc.

-After you add packages to a transfer in Metrc, Green Bits will automatically lock these packages, change their quantities to zero, and tag them as Transferred out, preventing any further actions these packages.
+During or after this 24-hour period, Green Bits automatically locks all SKUs linked to these packages, changes their quantities to zero, and tags them as Transferred out, preventing any further actions.

 Reaccepting a package